-- (a) protect the rights of consumers in the respective county; - (b) support the regulation of developing markets; - (c) ensure that the quality of goods produced and services delivered is of a high standard; - (d) effectively administer control over persons engaged in types of activities that are potentially risky as threatening to the life and health of individuals property, State and public interest, nature and cultural heritage; and - (e) ensure that the licensing fees imposed with respect to the licence are not prohibitive and do not hamper the business environment.
+- (a) protect the rights of consumers in the respective county; - (b) promote the regulation of developing markets; - (c) ensure that the quality of goods produced and services delivered are of high standard; - (d) effectively administer control over persons engaged in activities that are potentially risky as threatening to the life or health of individuals, property and State, public interest or nature and cultural heritage; and - (e) ensure that the licensing fees imposed with respect to the licence are not prohibitive and do not hinder the conduct of business.

-PART II-LICENSING PROCEDURE
+PART III - LICENSING PROCEDURE

-- 7. (1) An application for a licence, renewal, transfer or replacement of a licence or a variation of a condition for the issuance of a licence shall- - Application for granting, amendment, renewal restoration and replacement of license - (a) be made in writing and in the prescribed form; - (b) contain such information as is prescribed under the relevant licensing legislation; and - (c) be signed by the applicant or in the case of an application for transfer of a license shall be signed by both the applicant and the proposed transferee. - (2) A licensing authority may put in place mechanisms to for an application for a licence renewal, transfer or replacement of a licence or a variation of a condition for the issuance of a licence to be made in electronic form.
+- 7. (1) An application for the grant, renewal, transfer or replacement of a licence or a variation of a condition for the issuance of a licence shall - (a) be made in writing and in the prescribed form; - (b) contain such information as is prescribed under the respective licensing legislation; and - (c) be signed by the applicant or in the case of an application for transfer of a licence be signed by the applicant and the proposed transferee. - (2) A licensing authority shall, within three years of the commencement of this Act, put in place mechanisms to enable the electronic application for grant, renewal, transfer or replacement of a licence or a variation of a condition for the issuance of a licence.